About the Project

 Mission Statement

-Pulp originally referenced the quality of the magazines' paper: using coarse, untreated paper made from wood-pulp kept production costs low, allowing the magazines to be distributed and sold as cheaply as possible-in many cases, without advertising.
-It was an incredibly successful formula; by 1915, 8 best-selling titles had a combined monthly circulation of 2.7 million copies, or an estimated readership of nearly 15% of the US population.
-For a brief history of the pulps, see Mike Ashley's 'The Golden Age of Pulp Fiction'.
+Pulp originally referenced the quality of these magazines' paper: using coarse, untreated paper made from wood-pulp kept production costs low, allowing large shipments of the magazines to be distributed and sold as cheaply, and as far away, as possible; or, without advertising.
+It was an incredibly successful formula; by 1915, 8 best-selling titles had the combined monthly circulation of 2.7+ million copiesan estimated readership of 15% of the U.S. population.
+For more information on pulps, see Mike Ashley's 'The Golden Age of Pulp Fiction,' R.D.
+Mullen's 'Pulps and Big Slicks,' and other materials collected here on the Project's website, or linked to from its Books & Essays page.

-Despite their enormous influence, two factors would contribute to the pulps' degraded cultural status in academic departments and scholarship today.
-Materially, pulps epitomized the ephemerality of popular print media: on par with advertisements, movie posters, and daily newspapers.
-Their success also correlated with mass-production and marketing techniques; challenging institutionalized notions of culture's place outside the economic sphere.
+Despite their enormous influence, two significant factors would help contribute to the pulps' marginal status as literary and cultural documents in departments of English, funding for humanities, and academic scholarship today.
+Materially, pulp magazines epitomized the ephemerality of popular twentieth-century print culture: on par with advertisements, movie posters, comics, and newspapers.
+Their success also correlated with mass-production and marketing techniques; challenging institutional notions of culture's place outside economic spheres.

-Libraries at several major research institutions across the United States do contain substantial holdings of pulps, including the Library of Congress, UCLA (Black Mask), Syracuse University (the Street & Smith archives), and Texas A&M University (Weird Tales).
-There are also major collectors' conventions held annually each summer in Chicago and Columbus, Ohio.
+Libraries at several major research institutions across the United States and Canada do contain substantial holdings of pulp magazines, including the U.S. Library of Congress, UCLA (Black Mask), Syracuse University (the Street & Smith archives), and Texas A&M University (Weird Tales).
+There are also two major collectors' conventions held each year in Chicago and Columbus, OH.
 The archives are relatively few and far between; the conventions scarcely provide an environment conducive to research.
-The Project hopes to, in part, address this problem of availability and accessibility.
+The Project hopes to, in part, address this problem of availability and accessibility of primary documents for the fans, scholars, and bibliographers of pulp magazines around the world.

 Partnerships